stephband/scribe/README.md

-Scribe 0.3 also parses a shorthand version of this format intended for quick hand authoring, as in the first example above, which is basically Sequence JSON structure with all the JSON syntax – commas and brackets and quotemarks – removed, and with the `note` type optional when `note` events have pitch identifiers (like `G4`, as oppposed to pitch numbers like `67`).
+Scribe 0.3 also parses a shorthand version of this format intended for quick hand authoring, as in the first example above, which is basically Sequence JSON structure with all the JSON syntax – commas and brackets and quotemarks – removed.

 Scribe 0.3 also parses ABC (thanks to the parser from [ABCjs](https://github.com/paulrosen/abcjs)).